"Difficult to understand and enjoy Machu Picchu BUT only by trekking to it...."

-Important: price depends on number of people in your group (more pay pay less).
+Important: price depends on number of people in your group (more people pay less).

-Important 2: Price includes up to 7 kilos of your personal belongings to be carried by the mules (NO need of extra Porter hire!).
+Important 2: Price includes up to 7 kilos of your personal belongings to be carried by the Porter (NO need of extra Porter hire!).

 Under 18's Discount: US$20